 A doula acts as an advocate for the mother, encouraging and helping her fulfill specific desires she might have for her birth.
 The goal of a doula is to help the mother experience a positive and safe birth, whether an unmedicated birth or a cesarean.

-After birth, many labor doulas will spend time helping mothers begin the breastfeeding process and encouraging bonding between the new baby and other family members.
+After birth, many labor doulas will help new mothers begin the breastfeeding process and encouraging bonding between the new baby and other family members.

 What are the benefits of having a doula?